Ahmed-CYB/mcp-test/challenges/misconfigured-ftp-access/README.md

 # Misconfigured FTP Access

 ## Learning Objectives
-- Understand FTP misconfigurations
+- Understand how FTP services can be misconfigured
-- Exploit anonymous access
+- Learn to exploit misconfigurations for unauthorized file access
+- Practice using FTP clients from Kali Linux to access the server

-## Challenge
+## Challenge Description
-A company has an FTP server mistakenly allowing anonymous access to sensitive files.
-Use the provided Kali Linux environment to exploit this vulnerability and retrieve the flag from the server.
+An organization has set up an FTP server to allow employees to share files securely.
+However, due to misconfigurations, sensitive information can be accessed without proper authentication.
+The challenge is to exploit this misconfiguration to retrieve the flag from the server.

+## Deployment
+1. Use the provided `docker-compose.yml` to start the challenge environment.
+2. Access the FTP server from Kali Linux using the hostname `ftpserver`.
+3. Find and retrieve the flag from the FTP server.

-## Access
+## Accessing the Challenge
+- Start the attacker container using Docker Compose.
+- Use a web browser to access the Kali Linux desktop on port 6901.
-- The FTP server is accessible at ftp://victim
+- The default VNC password is `password`.
-- Login anonymously to view the contents

 ## Hints
-1. Check open ports and services on the victim machine.
-2. Try logging in as an anonymous user on the FTP server.
-3. Look for files that may contain sensitive information.
+1. Review the FTP server's user access and authentication settings.
+2. Consider using anonymous FTP login to explore accessible directories.
+3. Search for the `flag.txt` file within the accessible directories.